Teenage Mutant Ninja Turtles: Out of the Shadows: Accolades

-Future
+Franchise

 Cancelled sequel

 Noel Fisher stated in an interview that he and the other Turtle actors had signed on for three films.
 Megan Fox had also signed on for three films.
 Tyler Perry said that if a third film was made, his character, Baxter Stockman, would probably mutate into his fly form during the movie.
 Pete Ploszek also expressed his interests in reprising his role in a third film as Leonardo.
 In October 2016, in light of the film's mixed reception and financial underperformance, producer Andrew Form indicated that a third film was unlikely.

 Animated film

 In June 2020, it was reported that Nickelodeon Animation Studio was developing a computer-animated Teenage Mutant Ninja Turtles film for Paramount Pictures.
 Seth Rogen, Evan Goldberg, and James Weaver would produce the film through their company, Point Grey Pictures.
 Jeff Rowe was set to direct the film, with Brendan O'Brien writing the screenplay.
-It is scheduled for release on August 4, 2023.
+It was released on August 2, 2023.

-Live-action reboot
+Potential live-action reboot

-In June 2018, Paramount Pictures announced a new reboot in the series with Bay, Fuller and Form returning to produce the film and Andrew Dodge writing the script.
+In June 2018, Paramount Pictures announced a new reboot of the series with Bay, Fuller and Form returning to produce the film and Andrew Dodge writing the script.
 Fuller and Form said at the 24th Critics' Choice Awards that production on the reboot was set to start in 2019, but in July, co-creator Kevin Eastman revealed that the film was still in development and believed that Paramount took the reactions to the 2014 and 2016 films "to heart", and that "its going to be a next-level type of stuff".
 In August 2021, it was announced that a new live-action film was in the works with Colin Jost and Casey Jost penning the script and Michael Bay, Andrew Form, Brad Fuller, Scott Mednick and Galen Walker signing on as producers.